-The Internet Communications Engine (Ice) is a modern object-oriented toolkit that enables you to build distributed applications with minimal effort.
+The Internet Communications Engine (Ice) is an object-oriented RPC framework that helps you build distributed applications with minimal effort.
 Ice allows you to focus your efforts on your application logic, and it takes care of all interactions with low-level network programming interfaces.
 With Ice, there is no need to worry about details such as opening network connections, serializing and deserializing data for network transmission, or retrying failed connection attempts.

 The main design goals of Ice are:

-- Provide an object-oriented middleware platform suitable for use in heterogeneous environments.
+- Provide an object-oriented RPC framework suitable for use in heterogeneous environments.

 - Provide a full set of features that support development of realistic distributed applications for a wide variety of domains.

 - Avoid unnecessary complexity, making the platform easy to learn and to use.

 - Provide an implementation that is efficient in network bandwidth, memory use, and CPU overhead.